ChakkaV1/TAX-TRACKING-FINAL-PROJECT/README.md

 ## Overview

-The Tax and Payment Tracking System is a web application designed to help businesses manage their financial transactions and tax obligations.
-Built using Flask, SQLAlchemy, and JavaScript (for dynamic interactivity), it simplifies tracking and managing payments, enhancing financial accuracy and compliance.
+The Tax and Payment Tracking System is a web application designed to help small businesses manage tax payments and financial records.
+Built with Flask, SQLAlchemy, and JavaScript, it offers a user-friendly platform for tracking, updating, and analyzing payment data efficiently.

 ## Features
-1. Payment Records Management: Add, edit, and delete payment details, including company name, amount, dates, and payment status.
+1. Payment Management: Add, update, and delete payment records with ease.
-2. Tax Calculation: Automatically calculates taxes due based on recorded payments.
+2. Automated Tax Calculations: Dynamically calculates taxes based on payment data.
-3. Dynamic Reporting: Filter and view payment summaries based on due dates for timely financial management.
+3. Filter-Based Reporting: View and filter payment summaries by due dates.
-4. Interactive UI: JavaScript enhances the user interface, enabling dynamic updates and seamless interactions without refreshing the page.
+4. Interactive UI: Provides seamless updates and dynamic interactions via JavaScript.

 ## Built With
 Flask: Web framework for building the application.